oneapi-src/oneDNN/doc/programming_model/data_types.md

   hardware acceleration for bfloat16 is 3-4x lower in comparison to the same operations on the fp32 data type.

-### Intel(R) Processor Graphics
+### Intel(R) Processor Graphics and Xe architecture

 Intel Processor Graphics provides hardware acceleration for fp32 and fp16 arithmetic.
-Implementations for other data types are functional only and do not provide performance benefits over fp32.
+Xe architecture additionally provides acceleration for int8 arithmetic (both signed and unsigned).
+Implementations for bf16 data type are functional only and do not provide performance benefits at the moment.

 | Data type | Support level
 | :---      | :---